 Based on new guidelines for the archipelagic SAFE report from the Council, this section highlights the top 10 ECS (sorted by landings) and the priority ECS (recommended by the local fishery management agency) caught by small boats or shoreline fishing.
 Please note the top 10 species list and the priority species list reported in the socioeconomic module may not be consistent with the lists reported in the fishery module in the previous sections.
-The inconsistences result from several factors: 1) differences in data sources, 2) differences in level of species groupings, 3) differences in commercial landing vs. total landings.
-First, the data for pounds caught and pounds sold are collected by two different data collection methods, as mentioned in the earlier section.
+The inconsistences result from several factors: 1) differences in data sources, 2) differences in level of species groupings, 3) differences in commercial landing and total landings.

+Firstly, the data for pounds caught and pounds sold are collected by two different data collection methods, as mentioned in the earlier section.
 The data for "pounds sold" (commercial landings) reported in this socioeconomics module were collected through the "Commercial Sales Receipt Books" Program, while the data for pounds caught were collected through "Boat-based Creel Survey".
 The survey coverage rates of two data collection methods may change independently in individual years.
 Secondly, the species groups used in the two data collection programs were different, as the species in the commercial receipt books usually were lumped into family levels or species groups while the species reported in the Creel Survey were more detailed at the species level.
 Third, fish species with higher total pounds caught may not necessarily lead to higher pounds sold in the markets.
-Therefore, the two series may not move coherently to each other.
+Therefore, the two series may not move coherently with each other.

-Table 28 shows the commercial landings and revenue of the top 10 ECS in American Samoa.
+Table 27 shows the commercial landings and revenue of the top 10 ECS in American Samoa.
 The total pounds sold of the top 10 species/species groups was 14,516 pounds (valued at \$45,666) in 2020.
-The commercial landings of the top 10 species dropped substantially, only 22% of the 2019 level.
-Revenue also went down significantly, only 23% of the 2019 level.
-While the total pounds caught/landed for the two years were similar, it seems that the pandemic had more negative impacts on fish trading activities (commercial landings) than fishing activities themselves.
-Compared to the pounds caught of the top 10 species (presented in the fishery module), the total pounds sold were near five times higher pounds caught (10,255 pounds) in 2019.
-The sum of top 10 commercial landings was higher than the sum of top 10 landings in previous years, because the commercial landings (pounds sold) were collected through the commercial receipt book program where species were often lumped into species group or family and the data of pounds caught were collected through creel survey where species was more specifically defined.
-Table 29 shows the priority ECS.
-Six fish species are suggested as priority species (species of interests) for the area.
-Only one species (green spiny lobster) of the six showed up in the commercial receipt books in 2020.
+Data in 2021 only show the species names of the top 10 ECS because of confidentiality considerations as there were less than 3 participating vendors.
+While the commercial landings of the top 10 species in 2020 dropped substantially (only 22% of the 2019 level), these trends continued in 2021.
+Revenue in 2021 also went down significantly.
+In terms of commercial landing ratio, it was difficult to estimate because the commercial landings (pounds sold) were collected through the commercial receipt book program where species were often lumped into species group or family and the data of pounds caught were collected through creel survey where species was more specifically defined.
+Table 28 shows the priority ECS.
+Six fish species are suggested as priority species (species of interest) for the area.
+Only one species (green spiny lobster) of the six showed up in the commercial receipt books in 2020 and 2021.